kaylab78/kayla-backus-portfolio/README.md

 To view the deployed website, visit [https://kaylab78.github.io/kayla-backus-portfolio/](https://kaylab78.github.io/kayla-backus-portfolio/).

 ## Credits
-Frequently referenced during this project was [https://css-tricks.com/snippets/css/a-guide-to-flexbox/](A Complete Guide to Flexbox by CSS-Tricks).
+Frequently referenced during this project was [A Complete Guide to Flexbox by CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

-The wording for the license on this project is from the MIT License outlined [https://choosealicense.com/licenses/mit/](here).
+The wording for the license on this project is from the MIT License outlined [here](https://choosealicense.com/licenses/mit/).

 ## License
 Copyright (c) 2022 Kayla Backus